Brentwood, Calgary

 Brentwood is a neighbourhood in the northwest quadrant of Calgary, Alberta.
 The neighbourhood is bordered by John Laurie Boulevard to the north, Crowchild Trail to the south, Shaganappi Trail to the west, and Brisebois Drive & Charleswood Drive on the east.

 Brentwood was established as a neighbourhood in 1960 and is currently represented in the Calgary City Council by the Ward 4 councillor.

 The neighbourhood is served by the Brentwood LRT Station.

+History

+In May 2023, the roof collapsed on Brentwood Elementary School.
+Students were temporarily relocated as the school was temporarily closed.
+It is now fully operational again.